bunyaminc0210/bunyaminc0210.github.io/_posts/2023-02-13-Precious-HTB-Writeup.md

 Description

-The machine we’ll talk about today is a machine vulnerable to RCE and also to YAML Deserialization attack, I’ll explain my best to go through these 2 vulnerabilities.
+The machine we’ll talk about today is a machine vulnerable to RCE and also to YAML Deserialization attack, I’ll explain my best to do through these 2 vulnerabilities.

 # **PORT SCANNING**